The Growth of Minden and Area (1910-1930)

 The Department of Northern Development began construction of Highway 35 to replace the Cameron Colonization Road in 1930.
 Under the Unemployment Relief Act, the government used depression era crews to build the highway from Lindsay to Dorset.
 Each man earned 20 cents a day plus room and board.
-By 1934, Highway 35 was paved to Dorset, Highway 121 (now County Road 21) was paved from Minden to Haliburton village, and the Bobcaygeon Road (now County Road 121) was paved to Highway 35.
+By 1934, Highway 35 was paved to Dorset, Highway 121 (now County Road 21) was paved from Minden to Haliburton village, and the Bobcaygeon Road (now County Road 121) was paved north from Lindsay through the town of Bobcaygeon to Highway 35.

 Have a comment or contribution?
 Just use the “Leave a Reply” form below or connect with Greg by submitting the contact form on The History and Stories of Bob Lake page.
 Chapter 2 coming soon!